aaakashppandey/netflix-gpt/README.md

     - configure the deployment process
   - firebase deploy
 - deploying our app to production
 - Create Authentication in firebase
+- Created our redux store
+- used onAuthStateChnaged given by firebase
+- Update profile
+- Sign in/Sign Out feature
+-

 # Features
 - Login/ SignUp Form